-Reporting and disclosure requirements:
+Reporting and disclosure requirements

-ERISA 403(b) plan 401(k) plan Form 5500 Required Required Audit requirement Required if plan has more than 100 lives Required if plan has more than 100 lives Participant disclosure and notice requirements Summary Plan Description (SPD)/ summary of material modification (SMM) Summary annual report (SAR) Benefit statements Fee disclosure Special tax notice Universal availability notice The following may apply: Safe harbor notice Automatic enrollment QDIA Blackout/SOX notice Same, except universal availability does not apply.
-In addition, employer stock diversification may apply.
+ERISA 403(b) plan 401(k) plan Required Required Required if plan has more than 100 lives Required if plan has more than 100 lives Summary Plan Description (SPD)/ summary of material modification SMM) Summary annual report (SAR) Benefit statements Fee disclosure Special tax notice Universal availability notice The following may apply: Safe harbor notice Automatic enrollment QDIA Same, except universal availability does not apply.
+In addition, employer stock diversification may apply. equired equired if plan has more than 100 lives Summary Plan Description (SPD)/ summary of material modification SMM) Summary annual report (SAR) Benefit statements Fee disclosure Special tax notice Universal availability notice the following may apply: Safe harbor notice Automatic enrollment

-- Reporting and disclosure
+Reporting and disclosure

 - Main difference is universal availability

-- O What does employer need to do to meet the universal availability requirement?
+- What does employer need to do to meet the universal availability requirement?

 - o Is there an annual notice requirement?

 - O What are best practices?

 - O What does the auditor or agent look for or expect to see?

-Plan design consideration - the primary consideration is how to communicate to employees their options/abilities to make salary deferrals to the 403(b) plan.
+Plan design consideration - The primary consideration is how to communicate to employees their options/abilities to make salary deferrals to the 403(b) plan.